chrs-hoc/chrs-hoc.github.io/README.md

 ## Routing audio from ELAD

-1. Click on the settings button next to the power button icon
+1. Click  the settings button next to the power button icon
 2. Select "Audio" tab
 3. Select "CABLE Input (VB-Audio)" from the dropdown